Avianis offers integrations with CAMP and Flightdocs. This guide outlines:

 When the toggle is set to "Yes" a second setting appears called "Discrepancy Types".
 From here the options are to pull all discrepancies or to only pull deferred discrepancies.
 When set to All, then the entire list of discrepancies is pulled.
 If set to Deferred, then all discrepancies are pulled with the ND discrepancy types filtered out.

 When Pull Discrepancies is enabled, then discrepancies are pulled at the top of every hour and displayed on the Maintenance > Discrepancy search page.
 The CAMP API endpoint used for this call is GetAircraftDiscrepancies and matches against the Control Number field on the discrepancy.

-If the discrepancy is pulled into Avianis and at the next sync if the discrepancy is no longer found then the Closed checkbox is marked on the discrepancy, but no closed date is set.
+If the discrepancy is pulled into Avianis and at the next sync if the discrepancy is no longer found or the API pulls in an RTSState then the Closed checkbox is marked on the discrepancy, but no closed date is set.

 Discrepancies manually created by the user in Avianis are not affected by the sync.

 After settings are configured and the integration is connected, there are two ways to confirm its working: